Colwall, near Malvern

 The most delightful discovery came in our second Spring.
 Before our arrival sheep had been allowed to graze the garden, and so there was no sign of any spring bulbs.
 In the following and subsequent Springs the bulbs began to flourish, and we now have a succession from snowdrops through to wild daffodils and bluebells of wonderful native bulbs.
 The abundance of wild flowers which follow on from the bulbs is also truly spectacular.

-The Gardens are open to visitors by appointment, please see our visitors page for more information.
+The Garden is open to visitors, please see our visitors page for more information.